This post may contain affiliate links. Please read our disclosure policy.

 Pin this recipe for later!Pin This

-How To Make This Fried Chicken Salad Recipe
+How to Make a Crispy Chicken Salad

 See the recipe card below for full, detailed instructions